flutter/news_toolkit/README.md

   ...
 ```

-To ease up the process of event tracking two ways of logging event were provided:
+To ease up the process of event tracking two ways of logging events were provided:

 - `AnalyticsBloc`
 - `AnalyticsEventMixin`

-[AnalyticsBloc](https://github.com/VGVentures/google_news_template/blob/e25b4905604f29f6a2b165b7381e696f4ebc22ee/lib/analytics/bloc/analytics_bloc.dart#L11) allows you to use the `AnalyticsRepository` by adding `TrackAnalyticsEvent` to exposed Bloc.
+[AnalyticsBloc](https://github.com/VGVentures/google_news_template/blob/e25b4905604f29f6a2b165b7381e696f4ebc22ee/lib/analytics/bloc/analytics_bloc.dart#L11) allows you to use the `AnalyticsRepository` by adding `TrackAnalyticsEvent` to the exposed Bloc.

 ```dart
 class AnalyticsBloc extends Bloc<AnalyticsEvent, AnalyticsState> {